 Seattle, Washington 98101

-Passivhaus offers a well-proven, predictable, cost-effective way to reduce the heating and cooling demand of buildings by up to ninety per cent (90%!) and overall energy use by up to seventy per cent (70%).
+Passivhaus offers a well-proven, predictable, cost-effective way to make a superbly comfortable, durable and ruggedized building, while at the same time reducing the heating and cooling demand of those buildings by up to ninety per cent (90%!) and overall energy use by up to seventy-five per cent (75%).

-These requirements must be met, through careful design, by the building envelope itself (everything that touches outside air), without the assistance of elaborate or expensive "active" on-site generation of power like photovoltaic panels, wind generation or micro-hydro.
+These requirements can and must be met through careful design of the building envelope itself (everything that touches outside air).
+That is, without the assistance of elaborate or expensive "active" on-site generation of power like photovoltaic panels, wind generation or micro-hydro.
 The building, once brought up to temperature after the completion of contruction, is, with the addition of very small amounts of heat, self-regulating and self-sustaining.
 (Hence "passive.")
-Compliance to the energy requirements must be demonstrated with the Passive House Planning Package (PHPP) software.
+Compliance to the energy requirements must be demonstrated with the Passive House Planning Package (PHPP) software, or other software packages like WUFI Passive.
 The PHPP is a comprehensive Excel-based spreadsheet (with 39 sheets!) into which every aspect that affects energy use of the building is entered, and which allows us to tweak the amount of insulation, the quality of the windows, the orientation of the building, methods of heating and cooling and so on.
 The blower door test must be conducted by a third party, according to a standard protocol.
-Square footage is measured according to the German standard of measuring building size, which omits storage areas altogether, and counts some areas as less than 100%.

 In addition, there are several recommendations that essentially assist in meeting the above requirements, and that vary by climate:

 That's it.
 No checklists, no points, no stars.
-Either you achieve Passivhaus or you don't.
+Either you achieve Passive House or you don't.

 Passivhaus is not "net-zero energy."
 While many Passive buildings will undoubtedly have solar panels on the roofs, and some may have wind mills or other means of producing energy on-site, energy produced by those means is not required or indeed even counted toward meeting the Passive House standard.
+(Though the North American version of Passive House is introducing that possiblity.)
 Passive House, by reducing heating energy use to 10% of typical, does make it easier to achieve net-zero energy, since you are making up a much smaller proportion of energy needs with on-site generation, instead of the 20%-30% or 50% left after applying other means or standards of reducing energy use.

 Passivhaus is not a style.
 A Passive House building can be any "style" its owners wish.
 In the United States there have been both traditional and modern Passive Houses.
 The rigorous energy requirements would make it challenging and expensive to create a McMansion-style Passive House with elaborate roofs and bump-outs, but it is theoretically possible.
 We do think the standard lends itself superbly to Northwest Romantic Modernism.